senyor/peerio-desktop/docs/development.md

 By default client will connect to staging server.
 If you want to use a different server, run `PEERIO_STAGING_SOCKET_SERVER=\"wss://your_url\" npm run start-dev`.

+## Autologin

+In order to perform automatic login and/or navigation to a specific route you are working on, copy `autologin.example.json` to `autologin.json`(gitignored) in the repository root and edit it to your liking.

 ## Linking the SDK (icebear)